jeffhsu3/genda/README.md

 What is genda?
 ==============
+genda is still very much in development and should not be used by others

 genda is a python package that allows the user to import many varieties of genetic data and genda will parse the data, converting it to pandas dataframes.
 This standardization of data makes it incredibley simple to